 The controller-type workaholic craves “the kind of power that allows them to always be in control.
 These independent and proud individuals are often arrogant and intense but can be most charming, witty, and appear sociable when it serves their purpose,” wrote Dr. Killinger.
 “They can be impatient, impulsive, and demanding, and tend to be strong thinking-type personalities who are usually found in top management positions or are self-employed.
 Controllers, comfortable in goal-directed activities but less so in social situations, find personal friendships hard to maintain.
 Many have business-related acquaintances, but few intimate friends.”

 The global COVID-19 pandemic has added another layer of stress for professionals.
-A study by FlexJobs and Mental Health America (MHA) revealed that 37 percent of executives now work longer hours than they did before the pandemic (and remember, they already worked longer hours in DC than elsewhere), and more than 75 percent also report job-related mental and physical health concerns.
-Chronic stress, overwork, and anxiety may contribute to burnout, defined by the World Health Organization as a syndrome resulting from extreme, unchecked workplace stress.
+A study by FlexJobs and Mental Health America revealed that 37 percent of executives now work longer hours than they did before the pandemic.
+(And remember, they already worked longer hours in DC than elsewhere).
+Furthermore, more than 75 percent also report job-related mental and physical health concerns.
+Chronic stress, overwork, and anxiety may contribute to burnout.
+The World Health Organization defines burnout as a syndrome resulting from extreme, unchecked workplace stress.

-Relentless stress, anxiety, perfectionism, and workaholism are detrimental to both physical and mental health and major drivers of substance use disorder (SUD).
+Relentless stress, anxiety, perfectionism, and workaholism are detrimental to both physical and mental health.
+They are and major drivers of substance use disorder (SUD).
 Rates of anxiety, depression, suicidality, and substance use disorders have been increasing in recent years — even before the pandemic.
-According to Kaiser Family Foundation reporting, people in Washington DC report slightly higher rates of depression and anxiety than the national average, and more than eight percent of adults experienced a major depressive episode in the last year.
-Many people who regularly endure high stress, anxiety, and other mental health conditions attempt to self-medicate the symptoms of these disorders with substances.
-At 9.4 percent of adults reporting alcohol use disorder, the capital has a significantly higher rate of adult alcohol misuse than the rest of the nation.
+According to Kaiser Family Foundation reporting, people in Washington DC report higher rates of depression and anxiety than national averages.
+Moreover, more than eight percent of adults in the area experienced a major depressive episode in the last year.
+Many people who regularly endure high stress, anxiety, and other mental health conditions attempt to self-medicate with drugs and alcohol.
+With 9.4 percent of adults reporting alcohol-use-disorder, DC has twice the alcoholism rate as the rest of the nation.

-Steffanie Kelshaw, LPC, CSAC, is a New Paradigm clinician who sees intersections between highly stressful lifestyles, work-life imbalance, and a substance-accepting local culture in developing behavioral health problems among the program’s clients.
+Steffanie Kelshaw, LPC, CSAC, a New Paradigm clinician, sees intersections between stressful lifestyles and behavioral health problems.
 “Despite the notion that ‘three-martini’ lunches and ‘power-dinners’ are things of the past, it is still quite common for DC-area executives to consume alcohol or other substances while doing business.
 For some people, drinking during work-related events is a social lubricant that makes it easier to talk to strangers and feel like you are fitting in.
 For others, substances simply become a crutch used to endure intensely stressful workdays.
 In either case, the regular and accepted use of alcohol and other substances can easily lead to developing substance use disorders.
 This process can be pernicious, and people can develop problematic use or addiction before they realize that they have lost the ability to discontinue using voluntarily.”

-Behavioral health conditions affect every aspect of life and can have far-reaching implications, including physical health effects, dysfunctional family relationships, risk of physical harm and injury, and even increased risk of trauma.
+Behavioral health conditions affect every aspect of life and can have far-reaching implications.
+These include physical health effects, dysfunctional family relationships, risk of physical harm and injury, and even increased risk of trauma.
 Some individuals are capable of remaining highly functional professionals while experiencing a substance use disorder.
-Countless elite physicians, athletes, executives, and policymakers can perform exceptionally in the workplace while experiencing abject failure in other aspects of their lives due to untreated substance use disorders.
+Countless elite physicians, athletes, executives, and policymakers can perform exceptionally in the workplace despite other problems.
+They might experience extreme failure in other aspects of their lives due to untreated substance use disorders.

-Kelshaw and her colleagues at New Paradigm Recovery understand that their clients’ lives and stress-inducing careers can be intertwined and complex.
-The practice takes a pragmatic approach and uses highly personalized psychotherapy, psychiatry, mindfulness skills development, wellness training, and support groups to address underlying issues.
+Kelshaw and her colleagues at New Paradigm Recovery understand that their clients’ lifestyles may depend on their stress-inducing careers.
 “We know that most of our clients cannot change their workplace or significantly reduce some of their biggest stressors.
 However, we can help them recognize the ways that they can make changes in their own lives and perceptions, how to be healthier and more productive by creating appropriate boundaries in their work and home lives, and teach them vital skills that help them reconceptualize and respond to these issues and self-regulate without using substances,” says Kelshaw.

-New Paradigm also takes the time needed to get a full client history, incorporates identified family members in the treatment process when possible, and offers extensive case management services to ensure that all aspects of a client’s continuum of healthcare are coordinated around the goals of recovery.
+New Paradigm carefully assesses a full client history and incorporates family members in the process when possible.
+Additionally, the program offers extensive case management services.
+These services ensure that all aspects of a client’s continuum of healthcare coordinate around the goals of recovery.

-Located in the Tyson’s Corner area, New Paradigm is an exceptional and comprehensive intensive outpatient resource for individuals and families with substance use and mental health disorders who live and work in and around the capital.
-As a private practice, the program can apply the clinically-recommended level of therapies and provide more freedom for clients and clinicians than providers required to adhere to in-network insurance reimbursement policies.
-The program is especially effective for individuals for whom previous treatment providers could not apply the individualized focus, time, and coordination to gain a sustainable foothold in recovery.
+Located in the Tyson’s Corner area, New Paradigm is an exceptional and comprehensive intensive outpatient resource.
+New Paradigm transforms lives of individuals and families in the Washington, DC stress capital area with substance use and mental health disorders.
+The program is especially effective for individuals for whom previous treatment providers were not successful.
+Importantly, New Paradigm stands out among other providers for taking the time to provide individualized care.
 If you or a loved one would like to learn more about our program or discuss treatment, please call us anytime at (703) 214-5888.